As Managing Director of New Deal’s Communications practice, Kipp Hebert serves as the team’s lead writer, editor, and creative problem solver.

-Kipp has worked on a range of local, statewide, and federal campaigns — including Jamaal Bowman’s shocking primary victory in NY-16 — writing speeches, ads, and messaging that cuts through the noise.
+Kipp has worked on a range of local, statewide, and federal campaigns — including playing a key role in U.S. Representative Jamaal Bowman’s upset primary victory in 2020 — writing speeches, ads, and messaging that cuts through the noise.

 As the speechwriter for Cynthia Nixon’s campaign for governor, Kipp also wrote and directed a series of viral videos, including the candidate’s memorable call for legalizing marijuana.
 This zero-budget, in-house video ended up being viewed over 4 million times online and covered by TV stations around the country.